RedHatInsights/frontend-components/doc/components/table.md

 To use simple implementation of table component with basic styling use Table component.
 Please note that this table has limited range of functions - select, sort, pagination.

+If you are interested in treeview (expandable) table you can see the docs for it in [TreeviewTable](treeview-table.md).

 ### Usage
 To use this component simply import it and pass header, rows and if you want footer as well.
 Any of these props can be omitted.